 (Skylight)

-A facility executive’s daylighting goals of holding down first cost and decreasing operating costs often go unmet when the entire building team isn’t brought into the design pro
+A facility executive’s daylighting goals of holding down first cost and decreasing operating costs often go unmet when the entire building team isn’t brought into the design process from the beginning.

 Improper daylighting system will effect the cooling load, heat gain, glare and thermal comfort.